DogsTailFarmer/martin-binance/README.md

 Attention: the commission, which is charged in the third coin, is not taken into account in the calculation of income.
 Control the return on the balance of three coins.

+### Deposit and withdraw assets on active strategy
+<p id="deposit-and-withdraw-assets-on-active-strategy"></p>

+It is better to change the assets amount for the strategy when it has completed the cycle and stopped.
+However, subject to the following conditions and restrictions and some luck, you can do this on a running strategy.

+Limits there are next:
+* strategy must be in "stable state".
+This means that the grid and take profit order are placed and the current price is equidistant from them.
+* Before withdrawing you must get actual info about Free assets (find it on status report in Telegram)

+*Deposit* asset: For Reverse cycle the increase in the current deposit volume does not occur, the added volume will be taken into account as free.
+For a direct cycle, the deposit will be increased for the second currency in the Buy cycle and for the first in the Sell cycle.

+*Withdraw* asset: If all grid orders and take profit order are placed, then only free assets that are not involved in the turnover are available for withdrawal.
+If some orders are held, you may accidentally withdraw the asset necessary for their placement.
+In this case, you will receive a warning.

+Use the exchange tools for I/O funds, the necessary and possible adjustments will be made automatically.

 ### Telegram notification
 <p id="telegram-notification"></p>